rcornwell/sims/README.md

 This is the same version as in the current simH source tree.
 It is working correctly as far as I am able to tell.
 It will currently run MCP XIII and XV.

+# Dec PDP6

+The PDP6 simulator is part of the KA/KI simulator.
+The PDP6 devices can be built into the KA10 simulator if desired.

+The PDP6 runs TOPS 10 4.5 off Dectape.

+  Disk
+  * 270 Disk

+  Tape
+  * 551 Tape
+  * 555 Dectape.

+  Paper Tape
+  * Punch
+  * Reader

+  DC10E Terminal mux.

+  Type 340 graphics display.

 # Dec KA10 & KI10

-These are still in the testing stages.
+These are nearing release.
 Please report any issues that you find in them.

-The KA10 sim has successfully run Tops 10 5.03 and Tops 10 6.03.
+The KA10 sim has successfully run Tops 10 4.5, 5.03 and Tops 10 6.03.
 The KI10 sim has successfully run Tops 10 6.03 with VMSER
 The KA10 sim has successfully run ITS.
 Support for BBN pager (untested).